Ted Dykstra

-Ted Dykstra is a Canadian playwright and actor.
+Ted Dykstra (born 1961) is a Canadian playwright and actor.

 Early life

 He was born in Chatham-Kent, Ontario in 1961 and grew up in St. Albert, Alberta.

 Career

 He is a founding member of Soulpepper Theatre Company.
 His writing credits include Two Pianos Four Hands, Dorian, and Evangeline.
 His acting performances include Bach in Bach's Fight for Freedom and Ed Broadbent in Mulroney: The Opera, as well as some voice work.
 Dykstra voices Dad Tiger in Daniel Tiger's Neighborhood and Reg in RoboRoach.

 In 2003, he formed an independent record label Actorboy Records with Gary Sinise.
 He was formerly married to Melanie Doane with two children, Theo and Rosie.
 He is currently married to Diana Bentley with one child, Henry.

 Coal Mine Theatre

 Dykstra and his wife Diana Bentley are co-directors of Coal Mine Theatre.